-The Teknopar Industrial Data Security technology has been integrated into the TIA IOT platform.
+TEKNOPAR integrated data security technology into the TIA IOT platform.
 User authentication and authorization were realized both in the application and the system level.

 The TIA IOT platform's quality attributes especially in performance and scalability was improved.
 TEKNOPAR established data transfer between two hosts using IDS Connectors.
 The connector providing data read AAS data from AASxServer providing AAS data and sent data to IDS connector configured as Consumer Connector.